 RVIA stands for the Recreational Vehicle Industry Association.
-Since we are a member of RVIA, we self-certify compliance with more than 500 safety specifications for electrical, plumbing, heating, fire and life safety established under the National Fire Protection Association (NFPA) Standard for Recreation Vehicles.
+As a member of RVIA, we self-certify compliance with more than 500 safety specifications for electrical, plumbing, heating, fire and life safety established under the National Fire Protection Association (NFPA) Standard for Recreation Vehicles.
 Additionally, we are subject to periodic, unannounced inspections by RVIA representatives to audit our compliance.
 Most Tiny Houses are not inspected - by anyone - putting you at risk for any number of harms or problems.
 Here is the link to their website http://www.rvia.org/.

 Where do I get insurance?

 How Do i get a loan?

 Since we are members of RVIA, NADA listed, and a RV dealer you can apply at any bank or Credit Union for an RV loan.
 Seven, 10, and 15 year loan terms are available.
 We also work closely with several RV lenders to give our customers the most available options.
 It's a very easy process, and we're happy to help you navigate the loan.

 HOME EQUITY LOAN

-Another common method is to get a Home Equity Line of Credit or “HELOC”.
+Another common financing method is to get a Home Equity Line of Credit or “HELOC”.
 Lenders will often loan you a percentage of the equity in your home.
 Home equity loans are easy to qualify for, and the terms are highly competitive.
 This method requires that you already own a home.

-Personal and unsecured loans can be acquired through your bank or credit union, as well as online lenders, and peer to peer lending programs.
+Personal and unsecured loans can be acquired through your bank or credit union, as well as through online lenders and peer to peer lending programs.
 Personal and unsecured loans are not backed by collateral, therefore credit requirements are more stringent, and interest rates are sometimes higher than other loans.

 What Size Truck do I need?

 Depending on the model and size, either a 3/4 ton pickup or a 1 ton pickup truck is recommended for moving your RV.
-Once you have decided on a model, and options, we can tell you the pickup size you will need.
+Once you have decided on a model and options, we can determine the pickup size you will need.